alessandrorepola/floss/README.md

 The examples workflow automatically:
 - Sets up required Python versions for each example
 - Runs automated setup scripts
-- Executes PyFault on real bugs
+- Executes FLOSS on real bugs
 - Validates output format and structure
 - Checks documentation completeness

 ### Code Quality

-PyFault uses several tools to maintain code quality.
+FLOSS uses several tools to maintain code quality.
 All these checks are enforced in the CI pipeline.

 #### Quick Commands